 Recently, a similar cure for Hepatitis C (which is a type of HPV) was developed as well.

-Gonorrhea has uncurable effects so you should keep your fingers crossed you don’t run into it.
+Gonorrhea has incurable effects so you should do your best to avoid ever contracting it.

 Gonorrhea spreads easily through moist and warm areas of the body such as: